xjlin0/old.xjlin0.github.io/_posts/2015-04-14-babun-the-new-cygwin-for-ruby-rails-sinatra-and-nodejs.md

 make install
 {% endhighlight %}

-If you need more modern versions, <a href="http://soyuka.me/using-nodejs-with-cygwin-v0-10-25/">soyuka's methods works by connecting windows native binaries to Cygwin</a>, and <a href="https://github.com/babun/babun/issues/216">it works for Babun when using with Console 2</a>.
+If you need more modern versions, <a href="http://soyuka.me/using-nodejs-with-cygwin-v0-10-25/">soyuka's methods works by connecting windows native binaries to Cygwin</a>, and <a href="https://github.com/babun/babun/issues/216">it works for Babun</a>, not sure if Console 2 is still required in the fabulous Babun 1.1.